Heritage & Special Character

 Some things haven’t changed much over the years – Hereworth students have always been encouraged to get involved in some healthy competition!

 The House System

 Hereworth’s house system has always been a part of the school, and our houses are named after past Hereworth Masters.

 We are an Anglican School and under the jurisdiction of the Bishop of Waiapu.
 Our special character is what sets us apart from many and revolves around our Chapel – the St James’ Chapel and our spirituality in the Christian faith.

 The Chapel is an iconic part of our school and stands proudly on the Chapel Hill.
 The Chapel, which was opened in 1960, was gifted by the HB Williams family in memory of their son JN Williams who was an Old Boy of Hereworth who was killed in action in 1942 whilst serving for the RNZAF.

-Our Chaplain leads daily services for all staff and students and we also hold regular family services throughout the term that all boys are expected to attend.
-Our Old Boy community uses the Chapel for weddings and baptisms.
+Our Chaplain leads daily services for all staff and students and we also hold regular family services throughout the term that all students are expected to attend.
+Our Old Boy & Girl community uses the Chapel for weddings and baptisms.